eduflornet/ASPNetCoreUnitTesting/README.md

 # ASPNetCoreUnitTesting
-Performing unit tests using Moq, ASP.Net Core and XUnit.
+Performing unit tests using ASP.Net Core, Moq and XUnit.

 Interesting Topics:
 MockBehavior.Strict, MockBehavior.Loose,
 Using OutParameters, simulated versions with dependencies It.IsAny, It.IsInRange

 # References